h1-the-swan/mydiary/README.md

 This is the text part of the diary entry, which I write after the rest as been generated (if I'm not being lazy or otherwise neglecting it).
 I use [Joplin](https://joplinapp.org/) to write and maintain the full entries.
 Joplin is a Markdown-based note-taking app—sort of an open-source version of Evernote.
 I sync all of my Joplin notes using the open-source [Nextcloud](https://nextcloud.com/) software.

+### Images

+Every day I choose a few images (usually between 1 and 5) and add them to this section.
+I sync my images to Nextcloud, use a custom system in mydiary to select them and reduce the image sizes in order to keep the full diary more trim.

 ### Google Calendar events

 Mydiary connects to my personal Google Calendar and fills in all the events for a day.
 I often use my calendar as a lightweight journaling solution, even backfilling things I did in the last few days when I have a few minutes to do so.